Vlasenkon/22IDEX-Firmware/README.md

   - **Test 1** – Changed the test sequence
   - **Test 2** – Moved some tests into the Test 1 macro.
 - **Path** `0:/macros/System/Calibration/Testing/Tests/`
-  - **Chamber Heater \+ Fan** – Removed the chamber fan test.
   - **LED** – Added a prompt before the test.
   - **Voltage** – Increased the number of iterations.
   - **Z-Binding** – Fixed the bugs.
+Improved communication with the user.
   - **TBL & Lube** – Improved macro.
+Improved communication with the user.
+  - **TBL** – Improved communication with the user.
+  - **Fans & Heaters** – Improved communication with the user.
+  - **Motor Direction** – Improved communication with the user.
 - **Path** `0:/macros/`
   - **Auto Calibration** – Added an extra parameter A1 when calling the macros to prevent them from being run separately from the Auto Calibration Macro.
 Disabled heating during nozzle cleaning.
+Added XY Auto Squaring macro.
 - **Path** `0:/macros/System`
   - **Cold Pull** – Added LED indication.
 Added M702 P0 command.
 Added parameter for calling macro without pop-ups.
 - **Path** `0:/macros/System/Settings/Chamber/`